civiform/docs/docs/contributor-guide/developer-guide/releasing.md

 Before proceding you'll need to determine:

 * Commit SHA: This is the middle item in the SNAPSHOT-sha-hash ID from Step 1
-* Release number: Pick the next minor number (1.X.0) since the [last release](https://github.com/civiform/civiform/releases)
+* Release number: Pick the next minor number (1.X.0) since the [last release](https://github.com/civiform/civiform/releases), make sure to include the 'v' prefix.

 With those values create the draft release with one of the following options.